Lachlan Wales: Western United

 On 2 October 2020, Western United announced the signing of Wales on a two-year deal.

+In June 2024, Wales left Western United to pursue an opportunity overseas.

 International career

 In November 2019 he was one of four players suspended by the Australia national under-23 soccer team due to "unprofessional conduct".
-The four players allegedly mistreated a woman after an intimate encounter.

 Wales qualified for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
 The team beat Argentine in their first group match but were unable to win another match.
 They were therefore not in medal contention.